 Not really.
 That would make it boring.
 Uncertainty is something you actually want.

-You don’t want guarantees.
-Guarantees destroy the intrigue.
+With the optionality for peace, you don’t want guarantees.
 Guarantees make life dull.

 Because the only thing that a person, without peace, looks for is peace.
 It’s only when a person is “guaranteed” peace, does he want uncertainties.